 If you or a loved one have fallen victim to any abusive collections practices by a mortgage company (or other creditor) following a bankruptcy discharge or completed plan, especially in cases where the creditor’s actions have directly contravened rulings made by the bankruptcy judge in charge of your case or the indications of a trustee, you have a case to sue for damages.

-Speak to an attorney at Maginnis Law today.
+Speak to an attorney at Maginnis Howard today.
 Our attorneys have vast experience in protecting the rights of our clients against abusive and unlawful collection practices, and will perform a case review free of any charge or obligation for you, in order to determine the best way to assist you in rebuilding your finances and getting back on your feet.
-Additionally, you can subscribe to our mailing list, where you can learn more about your rights as a consumer against abusive practices by corporations.

 Maginnis Law . . .
 Personal Representation . . .
 Proven Results